Cyprianio/Python-practice/README.md

 # Python-practice
-It is a folder with some examples of pyhon files.
+It is a folder with some practice examples of pyhon files.